An inviting wooden sauna with an open door, demonstrating where to put a sauna in your house for easy access.

 7. Address Moisture Management

-Keeping high levels of moisture out of the structure is key in protecting surrounding elements from potential damage.
-Consider the sauna’s insulation characteristics to prevent moisture from escaping the unit.
+Keeping high levels of moisture out of the structure is essential to protect surrounding elements from potential damage.
+Consider the sauna’s insulation properties to prevent moisture from escaping the unit.

-For outdoor saunas, having a smart drainage system goes a long way, and for indoor saunas, humidity control measures keep the rest of the house safe from too much moisture.
+For outdoor saunas, an effective drainage system is important, while for indoor saunas, humidity control measures help keep the rest of the house safe from excess moisture.

 8. Prioritize Accessibility and Safety